bparrishMines/penguin/reference/README.md

 ### Extending `MethodChannelRemoteHandler`

 This class is responsible for sending messages to other `ReferencePairManager`s when a new pair is created, a pair is disposed or a `RemoteReference` needs to invoke a method.
-The only method that needs to be implemented is `getCreationArguments`:
+This class requires implementation of `getCreationArguments`, passing a shared unique channel name, and a `BinaryMessenger` if the platform requires it.

 **Dart:**
 ```dart